Paper 2: How to Answer Question 3 (AQA GCSE English Language) : Revision Note

 • Deconstruct the quotations you choose, analysing each one in detail

-• You can include word level analysis, exploring the effect of single words, but you also need to think about how elements combine to create meaning
+• You can include word-level analysis, exploring the effect of single words, but you also need to think about how multiple language features combine to create an overall effect, or meaning

 • Focus on the effects of the writer’s choices, thinking about what the writer is doing and why